Bramshaw House, Pennant Hills Road, Parramatta

 2. Bramshaw / Troup / Garfield Barwick School

-The single story building located at the front of the complex at 106 Pennant Hills Rd., Oatlands, was originally known as Bramshaw.
-Its three distinctive large chimneys which feature in both old and near photographs enabled a relatively easy identification The original home, plus later additions, were described by the architect Gregory Nolan, as follows:
+The single story building located at the front of the complex at 106 Pennant Hills Rd., Oatlands, was early in its history known as Bramshaw.
+Its three distinctive large chimneys which feature in old and new photographs enabled a relatively easy identification The original Bramshaw, plus later additions, were described by the architect Gregory Nolan, as follows:

 A colonial stuccoed brick structure with a hipped terra cotta tiled roof and features a galvanized iron veranda around the front.
 The house was originally only one room deep, with a service room or kitchen at the rear.
 The floors are timber, the walls are cement rendered and the ceilings are plaster.
 It also features French doors to the living rooms.
 The 1933 renovation, including the kitchen, dining rooms and dormitories are brick additions to the original home.
 They have a hipped roof of terra cotta tiles, windows are casement with brick sills.
 Floors are timber except to the bathroom and ceilings are AC sheeting. ….
-Several major and minor brick extensions have been added to extend the dormitory wing.”
-(Find & Connect 2025)
+Several major and minor brick extensions have been added to extend the dormitory wing. (‘Find & Connect: History & Information about Australian Orphanages, Children’s Homes and Other Institutions’ website, 2025)

-The earliest known reference to this building as Bramshaw dates back to 1890 when the occupiers - Mr. and Mrs. Day - were seeking a young girl to nurse their two children.
-After passing through a number of hands - most notably a Mr. and Mrs. Gracey between 1895-1910 - it was purchased in 1929 by Burnside Presbyterian Orphan Homes and converted from a cottage residence and farm into a orphanage and educational complex.
-The site, which came to be known from 1933 as Troup, after the Mary Francis Troup Home, was opened in October of that year as a home for kindergarten children.
-The ceremony was performed by Sir Isaac Isaacs, Australian Governor-General, such was the significance of the site.
+The earliest known reference to this building as Bramshaw dates back to 1890 when the owner-occupiers – Mr. and Mrs. Mark Cooper Day - were seeking a young girl to nurse their two children.
+After passing through a number of hands - most notably Robert and Ethel Gracey between 1895-1910 - Bramshaw was purchased from the estate of their daughter Mabel Ethel Gracey on 8 December 1932 by Burnside Presbyterian Orphan Homes and converted from a residence and farm into an orphanage cottage home for about 25 kindergarten-age children.
+The site, which came to be known from 1933 as Troup, deriving its name from the Mary Francis Troup Home, was opened in October of that year.
+The ceremony was performed by Sir Isaac Isaacs, Australian Governor-General.
 Its history from then until almost a century later when it no longer served that use was a colourful one.

 During the years of World War II, the Mary Francis Troup Home, along with the other Burnside orphan homes for children, was evacuated.
 The Find & Connect website - a government initiative providing information on orphanages, children's homes and related institutions, recorded the following information on the Troup site: